chrisgrieser/nvim-rulebook/README.md

 			-- whether multiple rules can be ignored with one comment, defaults to `false` multiRuleIgnore = true,

-			-- separator for multiple rule-ids, defaults to ", "
-			multiRuleSeparator = ",",
+			-- separator for multiple rule-ids, defaults to ", " (with space) multiRuleSeparator = ",",
 		}

-		-- if location is "encloseLine", needs to be a list of two strings anotherCustomSource = {
+		-- if location is `encloseLine`, the comment needs to be a list of two strings anotherCustomSource = {
+			location = "encloseLine",
 			comment = {
 				"// disable-rule %s",
 				"// enable-rule %s",
 			},
-			location = "encloseLine",
 		}
 	},

 	ruleDocs = {
 		selene = "https://kampfkarren.github.io/selene/lints/%s.html"
-		-- ... (full list of supported sources can be found in the README)
+		-- ... (a full list of sources with builtin support can be found in the README)

 		-- Search URL when no documentation definition is available for a -- diagnostic source. `%s` will be replaced with the diagnostic source and -- the code/message.
 		fallback = "https://www.google.com/search?q=%s",

-		-- the value of the rule documentations accept either a string or a function -- * if a string, `%s` will be replaced with rule-id (or the message, if missing) -- * if a function, takes a `:h diagnostic-structure` as argument & return a url yourCustomSource = "https://my-docs/%s.hthml",
+		-- the key must be named exactly like `diagnostic.source` (case-sensitive!)
+		-- * string value: `%s` will be replaced with the rule id -- * function value: will be called with the diagnostic object -- * `false`: disable rule docs, just use the fallback
+		---@type string|false|fun(diag: vim.Diagnostic): string?
+		yourCustomSource = "https://my-docs/%s.hthml",
 		anotherCustomSource = function(diag)
 			-- ...